saifhaq/alma/examples/mnist/README.md

 only initialized once the child process starts for each conversion method, meaning we only have one copy of the model at a time in device memory.

-To make this easy, we provide a `lazyload` decorator one can use at model initialisation to have it only load once it is called.
+To make this easy, we provide a `lazyload` function one can use at model initialisation to have it only load once it is called.
 E.g.